AHCIP: A Health Care Insurance for Albertans

-The Alberta Health Care Insurance Plan (AHCIP), also known as Alberta’s provincial healthcare plan, is designed to serve Alberta residents and provides a number of coverages and benefits.
+The Alberta Health Care Insurance Plan (AHCIP), also known as Alberta’s Provincial Healthcare Plan, is designed to serve Alberta residents and provides a number of coverage and benefits.

 To be eligible or qualify for this plan, you must reside in Alberta and you must register yourself and/or your dependents to this plan.

-One interesting thing with the AHCIP is that it does not require Albertans to pay any premium.
+One interesting thing with the AHCIP is that it does not require Alberta residents to pay any premium.
 Also, it covers services that are considered to be medically necessary but it does not cover every expense or service.

 Services or Expenses Covered By the Plan

 - • The plan covers services considered by a qualified physician as medically necessary.